samheckle/hunter-creative-code-fa-26/class_01/class_01_notes.md

 ## Syllabus

-- Read through the [syllabus]: (and bookmark it! this is also where class notes will live!)
+- Read through the [syllabus](https://github.com/samheckle/hunter-creative-code-fa-26/blob/main/readme.md): https://github.com/samheckle/hunter-creative-code-fa-26/blob/main/readme.md (and bookmark it! this is also where class notes will live!)
 - If I am ever going too fast through _any_ material, please interrupt me!
 - Questions?
 Comments?
 Needs?
 Etc?
 Send an email.
 I value open communication more than anything else.
 If you miss class, expect to be late, or are struggling with an assignment, please let me know.
 ### Expectations and Class Manifesto